Tabernanthe iboga: Adverse effects

 Ibogaine may induce nausea, vomiting, tremors, and headaches.
 When ibogaine is used chronically, manic episodes lasting for several days may occur, accompanied by insomnia, irritability, delusions, aggressive behavior, and thoughts of suicide, among other effects.

 Legal status

 Iboga is outlawed or restricted in Belgium, Poland, Denmark, Croatia, France, Sweden, and Switzerland.
 In the United States, ibogaine is classified by the Controlled Substances Act on the list of schedule I drugs, although the plant itself remains unscheduled.

-Non-profit organization Föreningen för hollistisk missbruksvård is trying to convince the Swedish government to start up clinical investigations of its anti-addictive properties, loosen up the prohibition law against ibogaine, and allow the creation of treatment facilities in Sweden.
+Swedish non-profit organization Föreningen för hollistisk missbruksvård engages in advocacy for clinical investigations of ibogaine's anti-addictive properties, loosening of Swedish laws prohibiting ibogaine, and the creation of treatment facilities in Sweden utilizing ibogaine.

 Exportation of iboga from Gabon is illegal since the passage of a 1994 cultural protection law.

 Shredded bark of Tabernanthe iboga for consumption.
 Contains ibogaine.

 Conservation status

 While little data is available on the exploitation and existing habitat of the iboga plant, the destructive effects of harvesting and slow growth could have already severely damaged the wild iboga population.